SUPREME COURT WORKPLACE RULING HITS HOME FOR LISA LEAFGREEN

 Leafgreen and Resa Baker, her partner of 11 years (and now legal wife), make their home in Denver with their 14-year-old daughter, Ella, whom Leafgreen adopted from Nepal 13 years ago.
 Ella is a burgeoning visual artist and vocalist who has been taking part in her mom’s Arvada Center education programs since she was 2.

-Monday’s ruling on workplace rights was celebrated by the LGBTQ locally and across the country.
-To some, it seemed appropriate coming in June – internationally recognized as Pride Month.
+The June 15 ruling on workplace rights was celebrated by the LGBTQ locally and across the country.
+To some, it seemed appropriate coming in that month – internationally recognized as Pride Month.

 But for Leafgreen, it’s difficult to fully celebrate anything at this particular American moment because of the pain many people are in over what she calls “the pandemic and the epidemic of racism.”

 “I don’t want to take away from any of the discrimination that is going on in the Black Lives Matter movement right now,” she said.
 “Discrimination in all its forms is unacceptable.”

 It’s also a bit strange for Leafgreen that the Supreme Court ruling on workplace rights came out at a time when most people are being forced to work from home.

 While coming out in the workplace is a gradual process, Leafgreen said, “I feel like it has been very accepted and a positive overall experience for me at the Arvada Center.”
 And yet, because of her previous experience, she said, “I have always lived in a little bit of fear of losing my job if I tell people who I really am.”

 She doesn’t hide who she is at work but she also doesn’t “come out” to co-workers, volunteers, patrons and parents any less organically than anyone else does as straight.
 But she thinks that with this new ruling, when the time does come to return to the office, “I think maybe I’ll walk a little taller at work and let go some of the fear and old baggage that I have been carrying," she said.
 "It feels like I can be even more myself now.